mwweinberg/bikeshare/readme.txt

 bikeshare_serial.py send the bikeshare stations to the arduino via serial command

 bikeshare_serial_responder is the arduino program that receives the command, parses it, and lights up neopixels accordingly

+wmata_serial.py sends the wmata information to the arduino via serial communication

+wmata_serial_responder is the arduino program that recieves the command, parses it, and lights up the neopixes accordingly